Octo-Labs/funktor/README.md

 * `delayed_job_scheduler.rb` (Funktor Pro) pulls delayed jobs out of DynamoDB and places them on the active job queue.
 * `incoming_job_handler.rb` receives incoming jobs and pushes them to DynamoDB for delayed execution or to the active job queue as appropriate.

+`funktor/function_definitions` contains details about hooking up the `lambda_handlers` to events.

+`funktor/iam_permissions` contains some details about giving your lambda functions the appropriate permissions to interact with SQS.

 `funktor/workers` is where your workers will live.

 `funktor/Gemfile` is the `Gemfile` that contains the gems that are needed for your workers to execute